What I Learned from Refactoring Enduro Stats

 The Limitations Became Clear

 When I revisited Enduro Stats after a few months away, the limitations of my original approach became glaringly obvious.
 The biggest issue?
-There was no way to add meaningful analytics to the app โ which was ironic, considering that was the whole point of building it.
+There was no way to add meaningful analytics to the app considering that was the whole point of building it.

 My original architecture was painfully simple: basic API routes that fetched data from Strava on every request, displayed it, and forgot about it.
 No persistence, no historical tracking, no ability to analyze trends over time.
 I was essentially building a very expensive API proxy.

 With these limitations in mind, it was time to rebuild.
 The first crucial step?
-Proper authentication.
+Proper authentication, which I'll dive into deeply in a separate article.

 The Technical Challenge